Joel W. Stevens, Justice of the Peace

 Justice of the Peace.
 Justice of the Peace Joel W. Stevens is an elected official.
 In May, 2012, the voters elected Joel W. Stevens as the next Justice of Peace for a six year term.
 He took office on January 2, 2013.
 Judge Stevens is a member of the Oregon State Bar.
 He has a Doctor of Jurisprudence degree from Willamette University College of Law in Salem, a Bachelor of Science degree from Western Oregon University in Monmouth, and an Associate of Science degree from Wood College in Mathiston, Mississippi.

-Pro tem (temporary) Justices of the Peace are Timothy M. Dolan, Deborah Dyson, Denise Harrington, and Taylor Kittell.
+Pro tem (temporary) Justices of the Peace are Neal Lemery, Dustin Johnson, James Bartels, Timothy M. Dolan, Denise Harrington, and Ryan Connell.
 Pro tem Justices are appointed by the county Board of Commissioners upon the recommendation of the Justice of the Peace.

 The Justice of the Peace must be a member of the Oregon State Bar or a bar of another state.

 History of Oregon Justice Courts